Patient education: Cushing's syndrome treatment (Beyond the Basics)

 - Senior Investigator

 The treatment of Cushing's syndrome depends upon the underlying cause.
 Treatment can reverse most of the symptoms of Cushing's syndrome, although this must be done carefully to minimize the possibility of permanent hormone deficiency and treatment side effects.

 This article discusses the treatment of Cushing's syndrome.
-The causes, symptoms, and diagnosis of Cushing's syndrome are discussed separately.
-(See "Patient information: Cushing's syndrome (Beyond the Basics)".)
+The causes, symptoms, and diagnosis of Cushing's syndrome are discussed separately (see "Patient education: Cushing's syndrome (Beyond the Basics)").
 More detailed information about treatment of Cushing's syndrome is also available.
 (See "Overview of the treatment of Cushing's syndrome".)

-When Cushing's syndrome is caused by glucocorticoids that are taken for another medical condition, discontinuing the glucocorticoids will resolves symptoms.
+When Cushing's syndrome is caused by glucocorticoids (like prednisone) that are taken for another medical condition (eg, asthma or rheumatoid arthritis), discontinuing the glucocorticoids will resolves symptoms.
 However, in most cases, the body has adapted to the presence of the glucocorticoids, and they must be tapered off gradually to allow the pituitary and adrenal glands to resume normal function.

 Some conditions require prolonged glucocorticoid therapy.
 In this situation, an alternate plan for managing the signs and symptoms of Cushing's syndrome is necessary.

 When Cushing's syndrome results from a corticotropin (ACTH)-producing tumor of the pituitary gland (Cushing's disease), treatment may include surgery, radiation, or medication to lower cortisol levels.
 (See "Primary therapy of Cushing's disease: Transsphenoidal surgery and pituitary irradiation".)